-Optimist International, with funding from the Optimist International Foundation, sponsors an essay contest with a grand prize of a $3,500 scholarship to the Ohio District winner.
-Boys and girls under the age of 18 are invited to submit an essay on a pre-assigned topic during the months of January and February each year.
-One winner will advance to zone and then the finals at the district.
+Optimist International, with funding from the Optimist International Foundation, sponsors an essay contest with a grand prize of a $3,500 scholarship ($2,500 from Optimist International and $1,000 from Centerville Noon Optimist Club) to the Ohio District winner.
+Boys and girls under the age of 19 are invited to submit an essay on a pre-assigned topic during the months of October, November, December, and January each year.
+One winner will advance to finals at the district.
 The Essay Contest is sponsored by Centerville Noon Optimist Club to give young people the opportunity to write about their own opinions regarding the world in which we live.
 The approach can encompass a young person’s personal experience, the experience of their country or a more historical perspective.
 In additional to developing skills for written expression, participants also have the opportunity to win a college scholarship.

 Annually for the 4th of July, Centerville Noon Optimists help sponsor the Americana Festival.
 For more than 25 years, approximately 50 volunteers help facilitate the 5K race and staff a booth on North Main Street.
 Members look forward to greeting friends and neighbors during this festival and recruiting new members.
 The Optimists have been known to host Root Beer Float stands, Slushie Stands and event help sponsor Alex’s Lemonade Stand to help eliminate childhood cancer.

 On a Saturday in May, we promote Safety on Wheels with a bicycle rodeo in conjunction with the Centerville Police Department’s bicycle check.
 A committee of 20 to 25 members conduct the bicycle rodeo with our local police officers doing the bicycle checks.
 There will be raffle prizes, helmets and gifts available.
 All ages of children are invited to join in for the safety and fun.